-This table describes the fees and expenses that you may pay if you buy and hold shares of the Portfolio.
-Because the information does not reflect deductions at the separate account level or contract level for any charges that may be incurred under a contract, Contractholders that invest in the Portfolio should refer to the variable contract prospectus for a description of fees and expenses that apply to Contractholders.
-Inclusion of these charges would increase the fees and expenses provided below.
+This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Portfolio.
+The table and Examples below do not reflect deductions at the separate account level or contract level for any charges that may be incurred under a contract.
+Contractholders that invest in the Portfolio should refer to the variable contract prospectus for a description of fees and expenses that apply to Contractholders.
+Inclusion of these charges would increase the fees and expenses in the Annual Portfolio Operating Expenses table and Examples below.

-Shareholder Fees (fees paid directly from your investment) N/A
+Shareholder Fees (fees paid directly from your investment)

+N/A